sreyassabbani/usaco-prep/README.md

 # WOOO!! 🎉

-Thought I would discipline myself.
-Feel free to judge me for premature optimization, naming conventions, commit messages—no really, open an issue or PR and I'll try to better myself.
+Thought I would discipline myself while working through the [USACO Guide](https://usaco.guide).

+This repo is really just for personal growth, but feel free to judge me for premature optimization, naming conventions, commit messages—no really, open an issue or PR and I'll try to better myself; standards/requirements are basically just maintaining the repo structure and commit style (following sections).

+> 🔎 *Please note: I’d only like feedback on problems I’ve already solved or on `playground` implementations.
+Those are the parts meant for collaboration.*

 ## Repo Structure

 ### Overview
 ```